Top 3 Reasons to Seek Help Regarding for Non-Compete Agreement

-- The Courts will Protect an Employer's Legitimate Proprietary Interests.
-While it is true that NY's courts are loathe to enforce a non-compete, there are circumstances where they are obliged to do so, in order to assure a level playing field in the business arena, and disallowing unfair competition or tortious interference by current or former employees or competitors.
+- The Courts Will (or Should) Look to Protect an Employer's Legitimate Proprietary Interests.
+While it is true that New York's courts are loath to enforce a non-compete, there are circumstances where they are obliged to do so, in order to assure a level playing field in the business arena, and disallowing unfair competition or tortious interference by current or former employees or competitors.